No-quenching baseline for energy loss signals in oxygen-oxygen collisions: Introduction

 A promising new direction for studying QGP in small systems is the collision of light ions, e.g., oxygen-oxygen (OO)~\cite{Brewer:2021kiv} or neon-neon (NeNe)~\cite{Bally:2022vgo}.
 A short run of OO collisions at $\sqrt{s_\mathrm{NN}}=6.8\,\text{TeV}$ at LHC is planned in 2025~\cite{Citron:2018lsq,Bruce:2021hjk}, while the STAR experiment at RHIC has already taken data at $\sqrt{s_\mathrm{NN}}=200\,\text{GeV}$ in 2021~\cite{Liu:2022jtl,Huang:2023viw}.
 Minimum bias OO collisions contain, on average, around ten participant nucleons, which is equivalent to the most peripheral lead-lead collisions~\cite{Huss:2020dwe}.
 As quenching scales with the system size~\cite{Mehtar-Tani:2021fud,Takacs:2021bpv,Mehtar-Tani:2024jtd,Shi:2022rja}, a small energy loss signal is expected in light ion collisions~\cite{Katz:2019qwv,Huss:2020whe,Zakharov:2021uza,Xie:2022fak,Ke:2022gkq,Vitev:2023nti,Ogrodnik:2024qug}.
 The successful discovery of quenching in small systems crucially depends on understanding the theory uncertainties of energy loss observables which is the main focus of this work.

 In this work, we study in detail the jet nuclear modification factor $R_{\rm AA}$ and the jet-, and hadron-triggered semi-inclusive nuclear modification factors $I_\mathrm{AA}$ in OO collisions.
 We recall that previous measurements of inclusive~\cite{CMS:2016svx,ATLAS:2014cpa,ALICE:2021wct,ALICE:2023ama} and semi-inclusive~\cite{ALICE:2015mdb,ATLAS:2022iyq,ALICE:2017svf} nuclear modification factors have been used to set the upper limits on the energy loss in $p$Pb collisions.
 Considering both LHC and RHIC kinematics, we calculate nuclear modification factors using next-to-leading-order (NLO) matrix elements with NLO nuclear parton distributions (nPDF) and NLO-matched parton showers with hadronization.
-We present systematic uncertainties in all components.
+We present systematic uncertainties in nPDF and scale components as well as sensitivity to parton showers and hadronization models.
 By neglecting any medium modification of final state interactions, we refer to this as the {\it no-quenching} baseline.
 Our finding shows that jet-triggered observables are much more robust than their hadronic counterpart.
-Furthermore, we present a kinematic window in which nPDF, scale, shower, and hadronization uncertainties cancel down to the percent level in jet-triggered $I_{\rm AA}$, overcoming a major limiting factor for energy loss discovery in small systems.
+Furthermore, we present a kinematic window in which nPDF and scale uncertainties cancel dramatically in jet-triggered $I_{\rm AA}$ while showing little sensitivity to parton shower and hadronization models, addressing a major limiting factor for energy loss discovery in small systems.